CHICO AXLE REPAIR

 Most cars with front-wheel drive have constant velocity axles.
 A few all-wheel-drive vehicles have CV axles as well, but it would be considered very rare to find CV axles in rear-wheel-drive cars.

-Front axles — Like the name, front axles are located in the front of the vehicle.
+CV axle — or front axles are located in the front of the vehicle.
 The front axle has a couple of jobs.
 One job is to assist the driver with steering.
 Another is to absorb shocks that may occur.
 (Shocks are caused by uneven roads, potholes, etc.)

 The last job is the front axle has to carry and support the front of the vehicle.
 Live front axles take the power from the gearbox and transmit it to the wheels.
 Dead front axles don’t rotate or move.

 Rear axles — The rear axle’s job is to bring power to the wheels.
 Rear axles come in two halves.
 The halves are known as half shafts.
 Most rear axles rotate with the vehicle’s wheels.
 Rear-axle can be found near the differential and the wheels.
 Most of the time, the rear axle will rotate with the wheels.